strafe27/database-modelling-lab/README.md

 # database-modelling-lab

-This is where I model the data for the datas I find interesting
+This is where i model the data for the datas i find interesting

+Also a place i could exercise database modelling

+Mainly dbt using SQL on PostgreSQL